mohanson/pxsol/doc/en/markdown/content/tool_web3.md

 To make learning easier, I've deployed the program on Solana mainnet at `9RctzLPHP58wrnoGCbb5FpFKbmQb6f53i5PsebQZSaQL`.
 You can test with it directly.

-> While deploying, the author made several mistakes and ended up paying ~1.5 SOL in fees (~$300).
+> While deploying, the author made several mistakes and ended up paying 1.5 SOL in fees (about $300).
 Please be cautious with mainnet operations to avoid unnecessary losses.

 ## A Few Personal Notes